Learning theories: Behaviourism and Ecological Psychology.

 Affordances are not considered causal like stimuli, but invitational, relational (to individual abilities and intentions), and act over multiple scales of time, events, and space.

-An affordance refers to the potential actions or uses that an environment or object offers to an individual based on its characteristics and the capabilities of the observer.
+An affordance refers to the potential actions or uses that an environment or object offers to an individual based on its characteristics and the capabilities of the individual.
 It emphasises the interactive relationship between the organism and its environment, highlighting a dependance on the specific context and the individual’s perception, embodying the idea that the same object can afford different actions to different beings, or different actions to the same being at different times or in different contexts (e.g., a wall may afford leaning against for a human, jumping over or avoiding for a horse, or walking along for a cat; a patch of grass may afford eating by a horse, lying on by a human, or digging a hole in by a dog).

 From an ecological psychology perspective, perception is not merely a response to a stimulus but involves active engagement with the environment, allowing the organism to recognise opportunities for action based on its own abilities and intentions.